fbpx

 Competition is tough, so you have an advantage if you have master’s degrees or certifications like PMP or Prince2, real world experience working as a project manager, and fluency in the language of the country where you want to work in.

-Digital marketing
+3. Digital marketing

 According to the European Commission there is a digital skills gap in Europe that they want to bridge.
 However until they can close the gap, this stat works in your favor as a US citizen because for now, many companies need to find foreign talent to fill certain roles, including digital marketing.

 What exactly falls under the umbrella of digital marketing?
 Everything from social media managers to SEO specialists, email marketers, content managers, branding specialists, data analysts, community managers, and more!
-Tech companies are a great place to start looking; top tech hubs in Europe include Amsterdam, Berlin, Copenhagen, Dublin, Frankfurt, London, Manchester, Munich, Paris, and Stuttgart.
+Tech companies and start-ups are a great place to start looking; top tech hubs in Europe include Amsterdam, Berlin, Copenhagen, Dublin, Frankfurt, London, Manchester, Munich, Paris, and Stuttgart.

-Education
+4. Education

 The US isn’t the only country facing a teacher shortage, many countries in Europe are too.
 Experts predict that there will be shortfall of 25,000 teachers in Germany and 30,000 in Portugal by 2025.
 Even today, France has 4,000 vacant teaching posts that can’t be filled by the local workforce.
 Additionally, the labor shortage will grow even more since many teachers are set to retire soon.
 In Italy and Portugal, half of all teachers are 50 years old and above.